 So, is it really true that my child as a minor can also be registered for medical cannabis?

-Yes, absolutely, under current Illinois law.
-Your child must still have one or more of the debilitating medical conditions listed by the Illinois Department of Public Health that are a prerequisite to becoming a registered patient.
+Under current Illinois law your child must still have one or more of the debilitating medical conditions listed by the Illinois Department of Public Health that are a prerequisite to becoming a registered patient.
 That will mean that the parent/custodial parent or legal guardian of the qualifying patient under 18 years of age must be designated as the caregiver for the minor patient.